Maestro-1337/GTA-V-1.58-Crossmap/README.md

 ## Pull Request

-* feel free to add a pull request
+* some of them are broken, feel free to add a pull request.

 ## Credits